-From school fundraising to home renovation, make concerted goal setting a part of your daily practice in 2022.
+From school fundraising to home renovation, make concerted goal-setting a part of your daily practice in 2022.
 However, goal setting is most effective when it helps you take small steps toward bigger success.
-Making goal setting a key feature of your fundraiser is a powerful way to drive home the purpose, mission, and impact your fundraiser can have, and it helps concentrate the energy of your student sellers and community customers.
+Making goal setting a key feature of your fundraiser is a powerful way to drive home the purpose, mission, and impact your fundraiser can have.
+It helps concentrate the energy of your student sellers and community customers.

-The key to a successful fundraiser is setting a goal that will push the limits of what you can earn while inspiring your students to push themselves that extra mile to reach the goal.
+The key to a successful fundraiser is setting a goal to push the limits of what you can earn while inspiring your students to push themselves that extra mile to reach the goal.
 A good goal will:

 - Improve upon past performance.